🕹️ Level 1

 This implies that we can partially reduce emissions and keep global temperatures at a stable level.

-Partial cuts will not work.
+Partial reductions simply will not work!

 Solution Frameworks